 The net tangible book value (deficit) is determined by dividing our total tangible assets less our total liabilities by the number of shares of common stock outstanding.
 Our historical net tangible book value (deficit) as of June 30, 2015 was \$(3,956,712), or \$(1.42) per share.
-Our pro forma net tangible book value (deficit) as of June 30, 2015 was \$(3,220,463), or \$(1.08) per share, after giving effect to the exchange of indebtedness in the aggregate amount of \$736,249 for shares of our common stock and warrants for the purchase of shares of our common stock (excludes additional indebtedness of \$174,478 which was issued subsequent to June 30, 2015; common stock issuable upon the exchange of such indebtedness is included in common stock to be outstanding after this offering) (such exchange being conditioned upon the effectiveness of the registration statement of which this prospectus is a part or the listing of our shares of common stock and the Class A Warrants sold in this offering on The Nasdaq Capital Market).
-After giving effect to the sale of shares of common stock, the Class A Warrants and the Class B Warrants by us at an assumed public offering price of \$5.45 per share, Class A Warrant and Class B Warrant, which is the last reported sale price of our common stock on the OTCQB market on October 14, 2015, less the estimated offering expenses payable by us and underwriting discounts (estimated to be an aggregate of \$1,200,000), our pro forma net tangible book value at June 30, 2015 would have been approximately \$5,580,000, or \$1.16 per share.
-This would represent an immediate increase in the net tangible book value of \$2.24 per share to existing stockholders (giving effect to the exchange of \$736,249 of indebtedness into common stock and warrants as discussed above) and an immediate dilution of \$4.29 per share to investors in this offering.
+Our pro forma net tangible book value (deficit) as of June 30, 2015 was \$(3,512,936), or \$(1.21) per share, after giving effect to the exchange of indebtedness in the aggregate amount of \$443,776 for shares of our common stock and warrants for the purchase of shares of our common stock.
+After giving effect to the sale of shares of common stock, the Class A Warrants and the Class B Warrants by us at an assumed public offering price of \$4.60 per share, Class A Warrant and Class B Warrant, which is the last reported sale price of our common stock on the OTCQB market on October 21, 2015, less the estimated offering expenses payable by us and underwriting discounts (estimated to be an aggregate of \$780,000), our pro forma net tangible book value (deficit) at June 30, 2015 would have been approximately \$(293,000), or \$(0.08) per share.
+This would represent an immediate increase in the net tangible book value of \$1.13 per share to existing stockholders (giving effect to the exchange of \$443,776 of indebtedness into common stock and warrants as discussed above) and an immediate dilution of \$4.68 per share to investors in this offering.
 The following table illustrates this per share dilution:

-Assumed public offering price per share \$ 5.45 Historical net tangible book value (deficit) per share as of June 30, 2015 \$ (1.42) Increase attributable to exchange of indebtedness in the aggregate amount of \$736,249 for shares of our common stock and warrants for the purchase of shares of our common stock (such exchange being conditioned upon the effectiveness of the registration statement of which this prospectus is a part or the listing of our shares of common stock and the Class A Warrants sold in this offering on The Nasdaq Capital Market) 0.34 Pro forma net tangible book value (deficit) as of June 30, 2015 (1.08) Increase in historical net tangible book value per share attributable to existing investors in this offering 2.58 Pro forma, as adjusted, net tangible book value per share as of June 30, 2015 after giving effect to this offering \$ 1.16 Dilution per share to investors in this offering \$ 4.29
+Assumed public offering price per share \$ 4.60 Historical net tangible book value (deficit) per share as of June 30, 2015 \$ (1.42) Increase attributable to exchange of indebtedness in the aggregate amount of \$443,776 for shares of our common stock and warrants for the purchase of shares of our common stock 0.21 Pro forma net tangible book value (deficit) as of June 30, 2015 (1.21) Increase in historical net tangible book value per share attributable to existing investors in this offering 1.13 Pro forma, as adjusted, net tangible book value (deficit) per share as of June 30, 2015 after giving effect to this offering \$ (0.08) Dilution per share to investors in this offering \$ 4.68

-If the underwriter exercises its over-allotment option to purchase additional shares, Class A Warrants, and Class B Warrants in full, pro forma, as adjusted, net tangible book value as of June 30, 2015 would increase to approximately \$6,975,000, or \$1.37 per share, representing an increase to existing stockholders (giving effect to the exchange of \$736,249 of indebtedness into common stock and warrants as discussed above) of \$2.45 per share, and the dilution to investors in this offering would be \$4.08 per share.
+If the underwriter exercises its over-allotment option to purchase additional shares, Class A Warrants, and Class B Warrants in full, pro forma, as adjusted, net tangible book value as of June 30, 2015 would increase to approximately \$265,000, or \$0.07 per share, representing an increase to existing stockholders (giving effect to the exchange of \$443,776 of indebtedness into common stock and warrants as discussed above) of \$1.28 per share, and the dilution to investors in this offering would be \$4.53 per share.

-The following table summarizes, on a pro forma basis as of June 30, 2015 (giving effect to the exchange of indebtedness described above), the differences between the number of shares of common stock purchased from us, the total consideration and the average price per share paid by existing stockholders and by investors participating in this offering, before deducting underwriting discounts and estimated offering expenses, at an assumed public offering price of \$5.45 per share, which is the last reported sale price of our common stock on the OTCQB market on October 14, 2015.
+The following table summarizes, on a pro forma basis as of June 30, 2015 (giving effect to the exchange of indebtedness described above), the differences between the number of shares of common stock purchased from us, the total consideration and the average price per share paid by existing stockholders and by investors participating in this offering, before deducting underwriting discounts and estimated offering expenses, at an assumed public offering price of \$4.60 per share, which is the last reported sale price of our common stock on the OTCQB market on October 21, 2015.